U.S. troops to withdraw farther in Syria as hundreds of ISIS supporters escape

 Breaking News Emails

-U.S. forces were preparing to withdraw from northeastern Syria Sunday as hundreds of Islamic State group supporters escaped from a displacement camp.
-There were reports of alleged atrocities as Turkish forces continued their advance.
+The U.S. military this weekend accelerated its plans to fully withdraw from Syria as Turkish forces continued their advance in the country's north and reports of human rights atrocities emerged.

-About 1,000 troops will leave the area "as safely and quickly as possible," Defense Secretary Mark Esper told CBS' "Face the Nation," according to an excerpt of an interview set to air Sunday.
+About 1,000 troops will leave the area "as safely and quickly as possible," Defense Secretary Mark Esper told CBS' "Face the Nation" in an interview Sunday.
+President Donald Trump late Saturday signed off on the order, which would end most of the U.S. military's presence there, two U.S. military officials in the region told NBC News.
+Only around 300 soldiers would remain in the U.S. military's Al Tanf base in the south, the officials said.

+The order, which has not been carried out yet, came as the Turkish military escalated its military operation in the region, driving the area into further instability.

+Syrian government troops were set to deploy along the border with Turkey to help Kurdish fighters fend off the invasion, while hundreds of Islamic State group supporters escaped from a displacement camp earlier Sunday.

 Will Trump’s withdrawal from Syria backfire?Oct.
 13, 201902:58